-Management Discussion and Analysis Report for the year under review as stipulatedunder Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 being presented in a separate section forming apart of this Annual Report.
+Management Discussion and Analysis Report for the year under review as stipulatedunder Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 being presented in a separate section forming a part ofthis Annual Report.

 Your Directors would like to express their appreciation for the assistance andco-operation received from the Financial Institutions Banks Government AuthoritiesCustomers Vendors and Members during the year under review.
 Your Directors also wish toplace on record their deep sense of appreciation for the services rendered by theofficers staff and workers of the Company at all levels and look forward to theircontinued co-operation.